Austin, Texas: Cuisine and breweries

-Austin is perhaps best known for its Texas barbecue and Tex-Mex cuisine.
-Franklin Barbecue is perhaps Austin's most famous barbecue restaurant; the restaurant has sold out of brisket every day since its establishment.
+Notable Austin cuisine includes Texas barbecue and Tex-Mex; Franklin Barbecue in Austin's has sold out of brisket every day since its establishment.
 Breakfast tacos and queso are popular food items in the city; Austin is sometimes called the "home of the breakfast taco."
 Kolaches are a common pastry in Austin bakeries due to the large Czech and German immigrant population in Texas.
 The Oasis Restaurant is the largest outdoor restaurant in Texas, which promotes itself as the "Sunset Capital of Texas" with its terraced views looking West over Lake Travis.
+Birdie's, a counter-service restaurant and wine bar that opened in 2021, was Food & Wine's 2023 Restaurant of the Year.

 P. Terry's, an Austin-based fast food burger chain, has a loyal following among Austinites.
-Some other Austin-based chain restaurants include Amy's Ice Creams, Bush's Chicken, Chuy's, DoubleDave's Pizzaworks, and Schlotzky's.
+Some other Austin-based chain restaurants include Amy's Ice Creams, Chuy's, DoubleDave's Pizzaworks, and Schlotzky's.
+The Chili's at 45th and Lamar has been the subject of internet memes since 2011.

 Austin is also home to a large number of food trucks, with 1,256 food trucks operating in 2016.
 The city of Austin has the second-largest number of food trucks per capita in the United States.
 Austin's first food hall, "Fareground," features a number of Austin-based food vendors and a bar in the ground level and courtyard of One Congress Plaza.

 Austin has a large craft beer scene, with over 50 microbreweries in the metro area.
-Drinks publication VinePair named Austin as the "top beer destination in the world" in 2019.
 Notable Austin-area breweries include Jester King Brewery, Live Oak Brewing Company, and Real Ale Brewing Company.